StackmateNetwork/stackmate.in/content/regulation/_index.md

 Amidst all the FUD being spread over the media by various public sector entities, it is important to understand that

-####  YOU expended TIME and ENERGY to create value in this world; it is your birth right to preserve it in the medium you see fit; be it a very large number, a metal, a rock, paper, promises or whatever YOU choose.
+####  YOU expended TIME and ENERGY to create value in this world; it is your birth right to preserve it in the medium you see fit; be it a very large number, a metal, a rock, a piece of paper, promises or whatever YOU choose.

-* For regulatory simplicity, as a financial asset, Bitcoin can be treated as gold.
+* For regulatory simplicity (taxation etc.), Bitcoin can be treated as gold.

 <br>